Krupaparmar30/timer_daily_task/README.md

 # Asynchronous Programming
 1) What is Asynchronous Programming?

-->
-   Asynchronous Programming is a Programming paradigm that allows tasks or opreations to run independently and concurrently, without waiting for each other to complete before moving on to the next task.
+-> Asynchronous Programming is a Programming paradigm that allows tasks or opreations to run independently and concurrently, without waiting for each other to complete before moving on to the next task.

-->
-In traditional synchronous Programming, tasks are executed one after anthoer,and the program waits for each task to finish before proceeding to the next one.
+->In traditional synchronous Programming, tasks are executed one after anthoer,and the program waits for each task to finish before proceeding to the next one.

+2)#What is Future Class ?

+->Simply put,the Future class represents a Future result of an Asynchronous computation.

+->This result will eventually appear in the Future after the processing is complete.

+3)#Duration class & Future.delayed() constructor with Example ? ->

+import 'dart:io';

+void main() {

+print('hello dart');

+Future.delayed(

+Duration(
+  seconds: 1,
+),
+() {
+  print("hello python");
+},
+);

+}